pingcap/docs-cn/develop/dev-guide-use-common-table-expression.md

 # Common Table Expression

 In some transaction scenarios, due to application complexity, you might need to write a single SQL statement of up to 2,000 lines.
 The statement probably contains a lot of aggregations and multi-level subquery nesting.
-Maintaining such a long SQL statement can be a developer’s nightmare.
+Maintaining such a long SQL statement can be a developer's nightmare.

 To avoid such a long SQL statement, you can simplify queries by using [Views](/develop/dev-guide-use-views.md) or cache intermediate query results by using [Temporary tables](/develop/dev-guide-use-temporary-tables.md).